Woman With Willing Liver Donor Fighting To Have Rare Treatment Covered By Insurance

 “You know, it means more years with my daughters and everything, and it’s just amazing how selfless she is to do that,” said Kathleen.

 But that happy ending was too easy.
-Kathleen applied to her insurance, Blue Cross Blue Shield, to get the surgery covered.READ MORE: Federal Waivers Will Help Thousands Charged For Illinois Benefits Mistake
+Kathleen applied to her insurance, Blue Cross Blue Shield, to get the surgery covered.READ MORE: Shootings Continue As Plans To Install Cameras Along Illinois Expressways Stall

 “They said no to the initial request for the preauthorization of surgery claiming I wasn’t in liver failure,” Kathleen said.